chaoskagami/chaos-overlay/README.md

 BIG FAT NOTICE - I'm no longer actively a gentoo user.
 They've been making stupid as shit decisions with the way they're going, and everything is subject to systemd/gnome-creep.
 I'm done.
 Seriously.
 That said bug reports are welcome if one of the 9999s aren't building, I'll make a stage3 chroot and attempt to fix build failures.
 Also, all the prompt update messages below are invalid now.
 I make an effort to partially satisfy repoman, too.

-IMPORTANT NOTE ABOUT MULTI-SLOT WINE:
+IMPORTANT NOTES:
- - Removed.
+ - Multi-slot wine has been removed.
 Use wine-overlay instead.
 They actively maintain it and are semi-official.
 Good stuff.
 Mine?
 Crappy unmaintained hack.
+You can still revert the removal if you want, but there's better alternativives.
  - libgdiplus and mono ebuild were removed.
 Use mono-overlay - again, semi-official.

 Important things within this overlay: